raspberrypilearning/target-practice-simplified/en/quiz1/question_2.md

   --- feedback ---

-  Not quite, look at the value assigned to the **speed** variable.
+  Not quite.
+Look at the value assigned to the `speed` variable.

   --- /feedback ---

-- ( ) Nothing gets printed
+- ( ) Nothing will be printed

   --- feedback ---

-  Try again, `else` is used as a final option for when all the above conditions are false.
-Look through the conditions again, are any of the conditions true?
+  Try again. `else` is used as a final option for when all the above conditions are false.
+Look through the conditions again.
+Are any of the conditions true?

   --- /feedback ---